 7. Your Own Behaviour

-In order to be in control of your behaviour, one must be aware of his actions and reactions.
+In order to be in control of your behavior, one must be aware of his actions and reactions.
 Once you have developed a sense of awareness, you will be able to better control your emotions i.e. your actions and reactions.

 When something happens, you can control how you immediately react towards that person or situation and how you subsequently behave in the future.

-One of my pets passionately hates to be stuck in traffic so I have practised sending all the driver love and patience!
+One of my pets passionately hates to be stuck in traffic so I have practiced sending all the driver love and patience!
 When you come from a genuine place of kindness, you will find that you will attract kindness in your life.